wikid24/ffxiv_mmd_tools_helper/README.md

 #### Q: When I run the an animation, the arms don't line up __exactly__ to the animation or clip/collide into the head/body/other hand at certain parts.
 How do I fix this?

-A: The FFXIV bone structure isn't _exactly_ lined up with a standard MMD model's A-Pose (or the 'rest pose').
-In general, FFXIV shoulders / arms / forearms / wrists are longer than a regular MMD model and it requires changes to the bone structure.
+A: The FFXIV bone structure isn't _exactly_ lined up with a standard MMD model's A-Pose (the 'rest pose').
+In general, FFXIV shoulders / arms / forearms / wrists are longer than a regular MMD model and it requires changes to the FFXIV bone structure.
 I've implemented an 'experimental' feature that adjusts the shoulder / arm / forearm / wrists positions.
 You'd need to run this step immediately after step 4 in the conversion guide above:

 ![image](https://user-images.githubusercontent.com/19479648/225142650-e640c4f8-96a3-48fc-bda8-10f5d1bac701.png)

+Note: This is an **experimental** feature so it's not guaranteed to work exactly, as I haven't found a proper solution yet, but it does seem to work better in some cases then others, your mileage may vary.

 ##### Q: Why are the textures all weird and black?
 They don't look like this in game.